Jessicavazm/JessicaVaz_T3A1/README.md

 ### Array
 An array is a special kind of object, it's a collection of indexed values.
 In JS, an array is represented by an ordered sequence of elements separated by commas and wrapped in square brackets.
-Array is a way to collect multiple pieces of data together in one variable, and it's important to mention that the data stored in an array can be of different types.
-Array index starts at 0.
+Array is a way to collect multiple pieces of data together in one variable.

+Important features of arrays:
+- Arrays are dynamic in JS, that means it can smaller in size or bigger.
+- First element in the array is 0, second element is 1, and so on.
+- Arrays can hold different data types.
+- Vast list of methods to manipulate arrays in JS.
+- High order functions for processing elements such as map(), filter() and reduce().
+- Arrays are iterable using loops.
+- JS supports matrix arrays.
+- Immutable Array Methods returns a new array instead of modifying the original one.
+- JS supports sparse arrays

 Example of array declaration:

     let cuteAnimals = ["koala", "wombat", "dog"];

-### Array common methods

-* Find array length => arr.length ()
-* Add element to end of array => arr.push()
-* Add element to begin of the array => arr.unshift()
-* Remove item from the end of the array => arr.pop()
-* Remove item from the beginning of the array => arr.shift()
-* Access element by index, eg: arr[1], this should return 31
-* Remove specific amount of items starting at a given index position => arr.splice(1,2)
-* Combine arrays by using concat method => let new_array = arr.concat(old_array)
-* Sort an array using sort method, alphabetically for strings and lowest to highest for numbers => arr.sort()
-* Reverse an array using reverse method => arr.reserve()
-* Map method is used to create a new array by applying a function to each element of an existing array, new array needs to be stored in a new variable.

-JS coding examples:
+Example of adding an extra element in an array:

-    let myArray = [];
+    let arr = [1, 2, 3];
-    myArray.push(4); //append to the end
+    arr.push(4); // Adds 4 at the end
-    myArray.unshift(2); //append to the beginning
-    console.log(myArray); // => [2, 4]
+    console.log(arr); // [1, 2, 3, 4]

-    myArray.pop(); //remove from the end
-    myArray.shift(); //remove from the beginning
-    console.log(myArray); // => []
+Example of array with different data types:

+    let mixedArray = [42, "hello", { name: "Jessica" }, [1, 2, 3]];

+Fetching a specific element in a Matrix array in JS:

+    let matrix = [
+        [1, 2, 3],
+        [4, 5, 6],
+        [7, 8, 9]
+    ];
+    console.log(matrix[1][1]); // 5

 ### Functions